Last updated April 3, 2019. Posted September 24, 2018 in Development, Featured. This post contains affiliate links.

 I know that I often forget real moments of insight when listening to a podcast when driving, for example.
 I always wish I had captured the thought somehow so that it wasn’t lost forever.

-This process of self-appraisal and imagining will generate all kinds of thoughts, but they are easily forgotten unless recorded.
+This process of self-appraisal and imagining will generate all kinds of thoughts, but they are easily forgotten unless recorded in a rough draft.

 Chiselling your Mission Statement out of the Raw Material

 The final step in Stawicki’s book is to take the ideas, thoughts, regrets and goals that you have identified and work through them.
-This process is about considering and selecting the precious few that best represent your character and values.
+This process is about considering and selecting the precious few that best represent your character and values (in the most succinct way).

 You could consider each one using headings as guidance, ensuring that each item addresses an important theme or facet of your life.
 The Franklin Covey web app mentioned above uses the following headings: